csci104/site/labs/lab2/index.md

 <del>The world</del> <del>the town</del> your computer is safe once again!

 - [ ] Show a CP or TA  `answers.txt` to get checked off!!
 - If you don't complete `answers.txt` during lab, you may complete it in your own time and attend a different lab section to get it checked off.
 (If you have time zone accommodations and cannot make it to any lab section, please email Professor Cote.)
-You have until the Wednesday 5 pm lab section on 1/27 to get checked off.
+You have until the Friday 2 pm lab section on 1/29 to get checked off.
+(Just note that the 1/29 lab sections will begin covering material for Lab 3.)